 Other options include fresh raw goats milk, or nut based milks such as almond, cashew, and coconut milk.

 The Center for Holistic Healthcare & Education Inc. specializes in the restoration of health for people with previously unresponsive & chronic illnesses.
-If you have done everything you and your doctor know to do, but are still struggling, please contact our client care center by e-mail email@example.com or call 647 559 0842.
+If you have done everything you and your doctor know to do, but are still struggling, please contact our client care center.
+For more information or to schedule a private consultation please e-mail firstname.lastname@example.org or call 647 559 0842.
 Can't make it in person?
 Ask us about scheduling a Distance Session!